msemenistyi/capo/README.md

 ###Html Report
 ![Html Report](images/capo-html-report.png)
 To the left event panel is situated where all the events found by provided path are placed.
-You can use filter to find event quicker and then click Show all button to restore all the events in panel.
+You can use filter to find event quicker and then click `Show all` button to restore all the events in panel.
 Subs and pubs checkboxes are used to show just one of them full-sized.
 Click on event name leads to corresponding subs and pubs columns update.
+**Strange events** section stands for events which have either 0 pub or 0 sub which may cause problems you are searching for.
 **IE8+**

 ###Continuous integration